PNC-SRE-Capstone-Team/SRE-Capstone/README.md

     return query, data
 ```

-After the main function receives the query and data back it inserts it into the designated tables, closes the database connections, and then sleeps for 5 minutes before the next summary will be made.
+After the main function receives the query and data back, it inserts it into the designated tables, closes the database connections, and then sleeps for 5 minutes before the next summary will be made.

 ##